 Promoting creativity is only partly effective if it isn’t accompanied by creative assessment.
 Find ways to assess your students in ways that boost their engagement and effort.

 4. Build Connections

 Networking is a tool that can benefit students and teachers alike.
 Share knowledge with other instructors and try to develop synergies.
 Also, foster interconnectivity among your students.
+Getting support from principals can also be beneficial.
 People often have different perspectives on the knowledge they learn.